 The AD article paid special attention to the opportunities for developing thermal controls with inflatable skin systems, as discussed in the work of physicist Nikolaus Laing.46 Laing's unique designs for "a multi-layer skin system incorporating heatreflecting and heat-absorbing elements, which can be dynamically controlled solely by air pressure," elevated the pneumatic discourse beyond simply bubbles and into the realm of environmental controls.
 47 Undoubtedly, Laing was a major influence in the development of Davies's Light Mat (1970) project at UCLA.
-As illustrated in these photographs, the mockup on the left demonstrates maximum opacity and prevents solar access, while its counterpart on the right illustrates a 50% transmission of sunlight.
+As illustrated in the photograph on the following page, the mock-up on the left demonstrates maximum opacity and prevents solar access, while its counterpart on the right illustrates. a 50% transmission of sunlight.
 The appearance of Davies's arm and hand behind the cushions indicates how the upper half of the module is composed of opaque white PVC (polyvinyl chloride), whereas the bottom half is completely transparent.
-Davies technival prowess and curiosity can be seen in drawings of the role of air pressure in cylindrical pneumatic chambers to modulate the transmission of light and heat.
+Davies technical prowess and curiosity can be seen in drawings of the role of air pressure in cylindrical pneumatic chambers to modulate the transmission of light and heat.

 Alongside the enhancement of thermal performance in an active air-filled building system, Davies challenged the then dominant counter-cultural narrative that pneumatics were merely playful and ephemeral constructions.
-The Light Mat mockup was part of a studio project called Energy House and carried out by Davies at UCLA in fall 1970.
+The Light Mat mock-up was part of a studio project called Energy House and carried out by Davies at UCLA in fall 1970.
 The house, a technologically adept deployable structure, was also a hybrid construction; it was comprised of a folding, lightweight structure and dual-walled pneumatic mat, as indicated by Ping-Pong balls in the physical model.
-It was being mobile, it was off the gridbarely touching the ground-and collected enough solar energy to operate a TV set.
-Valerio, who assisted Davies with the project just prior to their formation of Chrysalis, explains that the Energy House demonstrated a "leap from Romanticism to making things work."48 He adds, "It's mobile, you could pack it up, put it in the back of your van, take it out to the desert, and deploy it."49 The performative pneumatic skin featured in the Energy House was further developed by Chrysalis as Solar Mat (1971), a proposal for an inflated solar-collecting roof canopy in the California desert.
+It was mobile, off the grid, barely touched the ground, and collected enough solar energy to operate a TV set.
+Valerio, who assisted Davies with the project just prior to their formation apprysalis, explains that the Energy House demonstrated approximation from Romanticism to making things work."48 He adds, Th's mobile, you could pack it up, put it in the back of your van, take it out to the desert, and deploy it."49 The performative pneumatic skin featured in the Energy House was further developed by Chrysalis as Solar Mat (1971), a proposal for an inflated solar-collecting roof canopy in the California desert.